-- Custom built densitometer enables the measurement of coral density bandingwhich directly related to climate conditions. - X-ray analysis of coral sections provides a unique insight to growth patterns in massive corals. - Radioactive tracers enable high sensitivity detection of and are utilised in measurements including primary productivity, mineral cycling and enzymatic reactions.
+- X-ray analysis of coral sections provides a unique insight to growth patterns in massive corals. - Radioactive tracers enable high sensitivity detection of and are utilised in measurements including primary productivity, mineral cycling and enzymatic reactions.

 AIMS laboratory capabilities extend to the ocean, with two large purpose-built research ships - the RV Cape Ferguson and the RV Solander - helping AIMS scientists undertake field research across the diverse tropical marine habitats of GBR and northern Australia, from inshore reef work to open ocean explorations.